rockthethird/Bible-Study/John/John 13.md

     - Christ's love is perfect so wht is our response to undesirable circumstances

-    i.
-In faithfulness to the Father - v.1b
+    1. In faithfulness to the Father - v.1b

         - Distressed of the separation and resolved/certain of restoration

-    ii.
-To His sheep amidst the world - v.1c
+    1. To His sheep amidst the world - v.1c

         - Love for the world is distinct from the love for His sheep

 1. Christ's love is humbly accomplished vv.2-5

     - Something not even jewish slaves were allowed to perform

-    i.
-By utilizing Satan's schemes - v.2
+    1. By utilizing Satan's schemes - v.2

         - Nothing Satan does can override the will of God plans

-    ii.
-By disregarding granted privileges - v.3
+    1. By disregarding granted privileges - v.3

-    iii.
-Comprised of universal authority - v.3a
+    1. Comprised of universal authority - v.3a

-    iv.
-Comprised of heavenly residence - v.3b
+    1. Comprised of heavenly residence - v.3b

 |References|
 |-|